dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 We've now submitted data from either a mobile device, Web Apps or both.
 Let's now view this data in CommCareHQ.
 If still in Web Apps, click 'Show Full Menu' at the top of the screen to view the ribbon.
-Otherwise, simply access CommCareHQ and click 'Reports' and 'Submit History.'
+Otherwise, simply access CommCareHQ and click 'Reports', then 'Submit History.'

 On the Submit History report, simply accept the defaults and click the blue Apply button.
 You'll be shown all the forms submitted for your